roman-milk/roman-milk.github.io/the-black-wedding.md

  "Fuck yeah!"
 Vanessa moaned out, her eyes closing as her head tipped back, enjoying the blissful sensation of this hot white man's married mouth tugging on her nipple.
 His tongue was flicking at the hardened nub as his open mouth inhaled the massive teat.
 He sucked at the throbbing nipple, tugging at it, biting it lightly, coating it with his hot saliva, his mouth working the hard nub as if trying to draw milk from the massive udder.
 "Oh, honey... you suck my big tits so well!"

  Vanessa dug her nails into his scalp, holding him in place as he sucked her tasty nipple.
 He was working over her breasts so well, squeezing them both rhythmically as he sucked.
 She guided him between nipples, letting him work the other nipple over, giving it the same worship he gave the first one.
-Report_Story #12
+2